mongodb/specifications/source/bson-binary-vector/bson-binary-vector.md

 As not all data types have a bit length equal to a multiple of 8, and hence do not fit squarely into a certain number of bytes, a second piece of metadata, the "padding" is included.
 This instructs the driver of the number of bits in the final byte that are to be ignored.
+It is the least-significant bits that are ignored.

 ### Binary structure

 Following the binary subtype `\x09` a two-element byte array of metadata precedes the packed numbers.

 - The first byte (dtype) describes its data type.
 The table above shows those that MUST be implemented.
-This table may increase.
+This table may increase. dtype is an unsigned integer.

 - The second byte (padding) prescribes the number of bits to ignore in the final byte of the value.
+It is a non-negative integer.
+It must be present, even in cases where it is not applicable, and set to zero.

 - The remainder contains the actual vector elements packed according to dtype.